h2jo/burst_tree/README.md

     run.sh: shell script for compiling and running the program

 5. bursttree.py: Python implementation of the burst tree decomposition/recomposition method.
+Written by Mikko Kivela.